Ciudad Juárez: History

 During the Mexican–American War, the Battle of El Bracito took place nearby on Christmas Day, 1846.
 The 1848 Treaty of Guadalupe Hidalgo established the Rio Grande as the border between Mexico and the United States.
 The main channel of the Rio Grande had moved southwestward leaving the settlements of Ysleta, Socorro, and San Elzeario on the Camino Real on the north bank of the river, isolated from the rest of the towns, in Texas.

+Other settlements on the east bank of the Rio Grande were not part of a town at that time; as the U.S. Army set up its installations settlements grew around it.
+This would later become El Paso, Texas.
+From that time until around 1930, populations on both sides of the border moved freely across it.

 In 1853, a new border adjustment occurred when the territory of La Mesilla was sold to the United States, with which the new border line after the Rio Grande began precisely in Paso del Norte, reinforcing its status as a border town.

 During the French intervention in Mexico (1862–1867), Benito Juárez's republican forces stopped temporarily at El Paso del Norte before establishing his government-in-exile in Chihuahua.
 After 1882, the city grew, in large part, because of the arrival of the Mexican Central Railway.
 Commerce thrived in the city as more banks began operating, telegraph and telephone services became available, and trams appeared.
 These commercial activities were under the firm control of the city's oligarchy, which consisted of the Ochoa, Samaniego, Daguerre, Provencio, and Cuarón families.
 In 1888, El Paso del Norte was renamed in honor of Benito Juárez.